KelsyT/KelsyT.github.io/template-posts/2024-08-11-outline-finding-your-vibe.md

 Defining APRG's
 - statistical progression through increasing attributes
 	- these can be a turn off if shoved in my face
-- feeling of lack of investment in main character due to
+- feeling of lack of investment in main character due to lack of influence in story
+- I feel like I'm not a true fan of the genre of ARPG's and thus lack good faith, or at least it feels that way when reading this as it just